ZecHub/zechub/styles/guide.md

 # ZecHub Style Guide

-> This is the ZecHub writing style guide.
-ZecHub style is simple and approachable.
+> ZecHub style is simple and approachable.
 We welcome everyone and focus on the Zcash community.

 ## Principles